The Business and Investment Guide to Friendship

 From the East:

-Take I-376 W/US-22 W toward Pittsburgh.
-Merge onto PA-8 via Exit 8B toward Wilkinsburg.
-Stay straight to go onto Penn Ave/PA-380 and arrive in East Liberty.
+Take I-376 West and merge onto PA-8 via Exit 8B toward Wilkinsburg.
+Stay straight to go onto Penn Ave/PA-380 and continue to follow Penn Ave.
+Go past Negley Ave. and Arrive in Friendship and Penn Ave Arts District.

 From the South: